Mission, People, and Accomplishments

 • An increased supply of stone from primary sources such as quarries and excavations.

-Thanks to everyone for your hard work, and for paying attention to where your stone comes from.
+Thanks to everyone for your hard work, and for paying attention to where your stone comes from and what counts for authenticity.

 Finally, more than a full generation of school children –here and there– have had a chance to pass through elementary school with Stone Wall Secrets in the their school libraries, and one of its teaching kits in their classrooms.
 In fact, during pre-Covid time there was whole curriculum based on the book, on that integrated the sciences, reading, writing, and measurement.